HanhVy/Inventory-Analysis/README.md

--Step 31: Sort “percent_revenueStock_2021”in descending.Create a new column called “CP_revenue” to calculate a cumulative increase over the sort.
+- Step 34: Sort “percent_revenueStock_2021”in descending.Create a new column called “CP_revenue” to calculate a cumulative increase over the sort.

 for creating new column following DAX expression was written;